Early Years Defined

 We believe symbolic play and expression are the starting point for a strong learning community.
 Children are supported in their expression and use all their senses to make meaning through many symbolic processes, including movement, painting, transformation, mathematics, drawing, mark-making, socio-dramatics, building, sculpture and sound/singing/rhythm.
 These areas of expression help to build a strong cognitive, social, and communicative foundation for future learning in the elementary years and beyond.

 We believe ‘the child is actively involved in re-shaping the community’ (Gardner 2012), and therefore, their world.
 Our learning community is full of hope and is re-shaped by the unique children within.

-Early years 2 is a half day program.
 The early years 3 and 4 programs have both half day and full day options.
 Early years 5 is a full day program.
-Students entering early years 3 and up are required to be toilet-trained.
-Students in early years 2 are not required to be toilet-trained.
+Students are required to be toilet-trained.

 The early years programs follow the ICS school calendar and are offered five days per week (Monday through Friday).
 Early years 5 is the equivalent to the American kindergarten, and is the first year of formal elementary school.

 |8:00 AM-12:00 PM||8 to 1|

 |Early Years 3 (EY3): Full Day||3||8:00 AM-3:20 PM / 2:00 PM on Wednesdays||8 to 1|